 At Southlands, Venture also funded an environmental awareness campaign under the banner of Venture V. The Southlands College chaplain, with the support of our student leaders, hosted weekly gatherings to create Eco bricks and discuss environmental concerns.

 New branding for Venture that was brought in during 2019-20 worked to improve the exposure of Southlands Venture.
 Materials produced to promote it were sustainably sourced, including pens and idea pads.
 All Southlands residential flats and classrooms were equipped with Southlands Venture posters and application forms.

 The Trust intends to continue its support for the Venture into 2020-21, during which time the college’s chaplaincy team will take a leadership role in diversifying further the ways in which students can engage in Venture projects.
 Alongside student ideas and ongoing themed projects, the leaders of Venture will create planned opportunities for volunteering time in the college community, in which students can take part at short notice.
 This will include in particular opportunities to invest time improving the environment of the college.

 Nurturing alumni relationships

-Important to the development of a meaningful college community is the work done at Southlands in sustaining proper relationships with past staff and students.
-The university’s alumni and development staff teams dedicate resources to a range of programmes and events.
-Through these events and in other ways, the college focuses its energies on sustaining links with the dispersed Southlands community, which extends back to those who attended in the 1930s, in ways which celebrate and nurture the community itself.
+Important to the development of a meaningful college community is the work done at Southlands to sustain relationships with past staff and students.
+Along with the college and the Southlands Methodist Trust, the university’s alumni and development staff teams dedicate resources to programmes and events with this in mind.
+Through and alongside these, the college focuses its energies on sustaining links with the dispersed Southlands community, which still extends to those who attended the college in the 1930s, in ways which celebrate and nurture the nature and quality of the community itself.